May 22, 2017 - Robert John Hadfield

 But the coolest thing for me personally happened in 1995 right after the Superbowl.
 A pilot for a new series, starring James Brolin, aired and I had written two songs that were in that movie.
 I was even lucky enough to appear in the movie.

-I saw the movie on TV for the first time just like everyone else.
+The first time I saw the movie was on TV, just like everyone else.
 And at the beginning of the movie, in one of the first scenes, they used the song Superunknown by Soundgarden.
 And I thought, "oh my gosh, Chris Cornell and I both have songs in the same movie."
 And when I received the cue sheet from Universal Television, there it was, my name on the same cue sheet as Chris Cornell.
 And I have carried that cue sheet around in my portfolio for over two decades now.

 I was stunned last week when I heard the news about Chris Cornell's death.
 It felt like the end of an era in my life.
 But his persona, his personality, his style, his image and his singularly unique approach to music and that voice, will resonate with many of us for the rest of our lives.
 And I have a feeling he is one of those people who will be appreciated for generations to come.